-In October 2005, the Russian and Brazilian presidents met in Moscow to sign an agreement on cooperation in space.
 The joint statement asserted the existence of a "strategic alliance" between the two states and the intention to explore the potential of other forms of military-technical cooperation.
-According to the joint statement, the presidents of Russia and Brazil viewed favorably the entry of Russian Mi-171A helicopters and Be-103 seaplanes in the Brazilian market and the possible establishment of an Embraer's assembly plant in Russia.
-19
+Subsequent to that joint statement, Brazil bought Russian MI-171A helicopters and BE-103 seaplanes, followed by the building of both a Russian helicopter factory in Brazil and an Embraer (Brazilian) factory in Russia.

 A week after the October 2005 meeting, the Brazilian government officially announced its ambitious Cruzeiro do Sul (Southern Cross) program.
-According to this agreement, Brazil would develop with Russia a five-rocket family, the smallest being further development of the VLS-1, with twenty-five changes recommended by the Russian State Rocket Center Makeyev Design Bureau.
-This was done in connection with a first-ever contract to send a Brazilian astronaut to work on the International Space Station.
+According to this agreement, Brazil would develop with Russia a five-missile family, the smallest being further development of the VLS-1, with twenty-five changes recommended by the Russian State Rocket Center Makeyev Design Bureau.
+This was done in connection with a first-ever contract to send a Brazilian astronaut to work on the International Space Station.17

-In 2006, Marcos César Pontes-the only Brazilian astronaut to date-spent ten days in space with Russian cosmonauts, two days on board the Soyuz, and eight days on board the International Space Station.
+In 2006, Marcos Cesar Pontes-the only Brazilian astronaut to date-spent ten days in space with Russian cosmonauts, two days on board the Soyuz, and eight days on board the International Space Station.
 This mission has been an enormous source of national pride that